telefonicaid/fiware-tidoop/README.md

 ####<a name="section3.1.5"></a>CKAN extensions in a hybrid scenario

-As can be imagined, not always a pure CKAN scenario is considered, i.e. not always the input data is stored in CKAN and the resulting output is intended to be stored at CKAN.
-Some times, the input is stored in HDFS or any other storage, but the output is written in CKAN; or viceversa, the input data comes from CKAN but the MapReduce result is wanted to be put into HDFS.
+As can be imagined, not always a pure CKAN scenario is considered, i.e. not always the input data is stored in CKAN and the resulting output is intended to be stored at CKAN as well.
+Some times, the input is stored in HDFS or any other storage, but the output is written in CKAN; or viceversa, the input data comes from CKAN and the MapReduce result is wanted to be put into HDFS.
 In those cases, simply use `CKANInputFormat` or `CKANOutputFormat` depending on your scenario in combination with other `OutputFormat` or other `InputFormat`, respectively.

 [Top](#section0)